iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 ### Relationships
 - [Issuance](./issuance): a presentation may be used to provide extra information from the [holder](#roles) during a credential issuance.
-- [Authentication](./authentication): a presentation may be used after authentication to bind the authenticated DID to a physical identity.
+- [Authentication](./authentication): a presentation may be used after authentication to prove the authenticated DID is bound to a physical identity.

 ### Example Use-Cases